 First of all, pointers to patches that belong to the same level are gathered and stored into an array LevelW(0:MNOP).
-Array LevelW (combined with INTEGER array NLev(0:MNOL), where MNOL denotes the Maximum Number Of Levels), tells us where we can find patches of level k: the array segment contains pointers to patches on level l =whereas the segment
+Array LevelW (combined with INTEGER array contains pointers to patches on level l=0, whereas the segment

+NLev(0:MNOL), where MNOL denotes the Maximum Number Of Levels), tells us where we can find patches of level k: the array segment contains pointers to patches on level l = k.